Drupal allows you to add modules to your codebase providing added features by installing contributed modules to the module archive at Drupal.org.

-After selecting an appropriate new module, you must install and enable the module on your website in order to use it.
-The two primary methods are:
+After selecting an appropriate new module, you must install and enable the module on your website using one of the two primary installation methods:

 Use the following procedure to install a module from the Drupal interface:

-- Download and extract the module that you want to use your website’s
+Download and extract the module you want to use to your website’s

-- In the module list, find the module that you installed, and then select its check box.
+In the module list, find the module you installed, and then select its checkbox.

-For more advanced users who are familiar with the command line, you can also install and enable modules using a Drush command.
-This process requires that you connect to your server by using SSH.
-For more information, see Using SSH/Shell access.
-To install a module using Drush, complete the following steps:
+For more advanced users familiar with the command line, you can also install and enable modules using a Drush command.
+The Drush command requires you to connect to your server by using SSH.
+For more information, see Managing applications using the command line.
+To install a module using Drush:

 drush en module_name

-After you have installed a module on your website, you will probably need to configure the module’s settings or make changes to website user permissions.
-For additional information regarding these next steps, be sure to review the documentation provided either with your module or on your module’s Drupal.org project page.
+After you install a module on your website, you will configure the module’s settings, or make changes to the website user permissions.
+For more information, ensure you review the documentation provided either with your module, or on your module’s Drupal.org project page.